 As Alison Lewis, a representative for the resort, told me: “You can do a whole trip here and not have to be seen if you don’t want to be.”

-Steve has 25 years of experience running luxury resorts and hotels from Greenwich Village to Chicago to Portland.
-“It’s a unique time and a learning time.
-As a whole, though, if there were any point in my career where I would be doing something like this, I’m pretty sure Greenough, Montana is the right spot.”
+Managing Director Steve Hurst has over 25 years of experience running luxury resorts and hotels from Greenwich Village to Chicago to Portland.
+“As a whole, if there were any point in my career where I would be doing something like this, I’m pretty sure Greenough, Montana is the right spot.”

 As dog lovers, the owners have always wanted to emulate the feeling of welcome and excitement that a dog gives their human companion, hence the name — Alison told me that Paws Up is like when a dog jumps up on you to greet you.

 Their newest development on property, which they are calling Green-O, is an adults only, sustainability-focused resort with sleek, modern designed homes nestled in the trees.
-They hope to have these open by August.